-The palace itself is 5 kilometres from the centre of Vienna, so you can get there by cab or subway.
-By the way, the subway station, located near the palace is also called Schonbrunn.
+The palace itself is 5 kilometres from the centre of Vienna so that you can get there by cab or subway.
+By the way, the subway station, located near the palace, is also called Schonbrunn.

 In addition, on the territory of the palace, there is the oldest zoo in the world, where you can find atypical for the European continent animals like panda, koala, penguin, etc.